-Tim Langhorn offers adult counselling therapy from his consultation room in Bath, for emotional well-being and dealing with unwanted or unnecessary thoughts and feelings.
-Tim is trained in Rogerian Person Centred Counselling and has been working therapeutically in a professional capacity with adults since 1982.
-Tim has worked counselling adults from a variety of backgrounds and with people experiencing all manner of issues or difficulty.
+Tim Langhorn offers adult counselling therapy from his consultation room in Bath.
+This being utilised for emotional well-being and managing unwanted or unnecessary thoughts and feelings.
+Tim is trained in Rogerian Person Centred Counselling.
+He has been working therapeutically in a professional capacity with adults since 1982.
+Thereby counselling adults from a variety of backgrounds and with people experiencing all manner of issues or difficulty.

-Tim offers a counselling service in Bath which aims to support your understanding of a current situation and enable you to accept that you have choices in the way you feel.
-The psychodynamic counselling therapy techniques and skills used enable you to explore those issues you feel are causing you concern or distress.
+Tim offers a counselling service in Bath, which aims to support an understanding of a current situation.
+As well as accepting that people do have choices in the way they feel.
+This is psychodynamic counselling therapy.
+The techniques and skills used, enable exploration of issues which are causing concern or distress.

 Tim’s counselling skills and counselling techniques (which have gained him a professional reputation in Bath) will support you in your desire to improve your life and give you choices that you may not realise you have.

 - Grief or trauma over a relationship or situation

 - Loss of a loved one or pet

 - A relationship breakdown

 - Life getting you down or depressed

 - Questions or dilemmas from the past

 - Work life causing you stress or getting you down